pangolindex/auxiliary-subgraphs/README.md

-# auxiliary-subgraphs
+# Auxiliary Pangolin subgraphs

-Auxiliary subgraphs for Pangolin analytics
+Repo used for subgraphs used to supplement the main Pangolin analytics subgraph

 **Dexcandles** Used for queries for candle charts.